vercel/python-typemap/spec-draft.rst

 Big open questions?

 1.
+PROBABLE DECISION: external library *and* restricted checking.

 Can we actually implement Is (IsSubtype) at runtime in a satisfactory way?
+ - There is a lot that needs to happen, like protocols and variance inference and callable subtyping (which might require matching against type vars...)
+   Jukka points out that lots of type information is frequently missing at runtime too: attributes are frequently unannotated and

  - Could we slightly dodge the question by *not* adding the evaluation library to the standard library, and letting the operations be opaque.

    Then we would promise to have a third-party library, which would need to be "fit for purpose" for people to want to use, but would be free of the burden of being canonical?

-  There is a lot that needs to happen, like protocols and variance inference and callable subtyping (which might require matching against type vars...)

  - I think we probably *can't* try to put it in the standard library.
 I think it would by nature bless the implementation with some degree of canonicity that I'm not sure we can back up.
 Different typecheckers don't always match on subtyping behavior, *and* it sometimes depends on config flags (like strict_optional in mypy). *And* we could imagine a bunch of other config flags: whether to be strict about argument names in protocols, for example.

- - We can instead have something simpler, which I will call ``Matches``. ``Matches`` would do *simple* checking of the *head* of types, essentially, without looking at type parameters.
+ - We can instead have something simpler, which I will call ``IsSubSimilar``. ``IsSubSimilar`` would do *simple* checking of the *head* of types, essentially, without looking at type parameters.
 It would still lift over unions and would check literals.

+   Probably need a better name.
    Honestly this is basically what is currently implemented for the examples, so it is probably good enough.

    It's unsatisfying, though.

 2.
+DECISION: quals string literals seems fine

 How do we deal with modifiers?
 ClassVar, Final, Required, ReadOnly
  - One option is to treat them not as types by as *modifiers* and have them in a separate field where they are a union of Literals.